 All written submissions must be in paragraph form, in English, and submitted as PDFs using LaTeX.
 Refer to Writing Technical Articles for guidance if you are new to academic research writing.

-Submit all reports via Gradescope by 1:30 PM on the day of each deadline.
+Submit all reports via Gradescope the evening before class.
+Late submissions will be accepted at no penalty by 1:30 PM on the day of each following class.
+However, 1:30pm will be a strict cut-off.

 The class presentation counts as the final exam.